 1. Children possess an innate, biological predisposition for language acquisition: Noam Chomsky's Universal Grammar theory posits that humans are born with an inherent Language Acquisition Device (LAD), enabling them to rapidly master complex grammatical rules (Chomsky, 1965).
 This suggests that while environmental input is necessary, the fundamental structure for language is hardwired, influencing how educators view the natural emergence of grammar in learners.

 2. Social interaction is the cornerstone of language development: Lev Vygotsky's sociocultural theory emphasises that language emerges through social interaction and collaborative dialogue, particularly within the Zone of Proximal Development (Vygotsky, 1978).
-Jerome Bruner further developed this with the Language Acquisition Support System (LASS), highlighting the crucial role of caregivers and teachers in scaffolding a child's linguistic process (Bruner, 1983).
+Jerome Bruner further developed this with the Language Acquisition Support System (LASS), highlighting the important role of caregivers and teachers in scaffolding a child's linguistic process (Bruner, 1983).

-4. A child's language development is intrinsically linked to their cognitive maturation: Jean Piaget's theory suggests that language is a reflection of a child's developing cognitive structures, with new linguistic abilities emerging as they progress through sensorimotor, pre-operational, concrete operational, and formal operational stages (Piaget, 1952).
+4. A child's language development is closely linked to their cognitive maturation: Jean Piaget's theory suggests that language is a reflection of a child's developing cognitive structures, with new linguistic abilities emerging as they progress through sensorimotor, pre-operational, concrete operational, and formal operational stages (Piaget, 1952).
 Understanding this connection allows educators to tailor language activities to learners' cognitive readiness, ensuring that linguistic demands align with their conceptual understanding.

 Monday Morning Action Plan